Get alerts of updates about «Suicide»

 The incidence of suicide in Norway resembles the rest of Europe, North America and Australia.
 In Europe, the average suicide rate was 11.7 per 100,000 for both sexes in the years 2006-2014 (European Commission, 2017).
 This is very close to the figures for Norway.
 However, there are even greater gender differences in the rest of Europe than in Norway.
 Compared with Norway, the figures are lower for women and higher for men.
 If using Eurostat, please note that the figures may differ from those in the Norwegian statistical banks because the statistics may be adjusted according to different age groups in the population.

 In Eastern Europe, Russia, China, Japan and other countries in Asia with reliable statistics, the figures are higher than in Norway; 20-30 suicides per 100,000 inhabitants per year (Varnik, 2012).
 In these areas, suicide rates in most countries are higher among men than among women.

 Consequences for the bereaved

 Suicide has significant consequences for close family and friends, and for society as a whole.
 If we estimate that there are 10 newly bereaved people per suicide, 5000-6000 people are affected by suicide in Norway every year.

-Several studies found higher rates of post-traumatic stress reactions, prolonged grief, depression, anxiety and suicidal thoughts and / or suicide attempts among the bereaved after suicide (Dyregrov, 2003; Groot, 2006; Pfeffer, 1997).
-Corresponding mental and physical problems have been seen among the bereaved after other sudden deaths (Li, 2003).
+Several studies have found higher rates of post-traumatic stress reactions, prolonged grief, depression, anxiety and suicidal thoughts and / or suicide attempts among the suicide bereaved (Dyregrov, 2003; Groot, 2006; Pfeffer, 1997).
+Corresponding mental and physical problems have also been observed among the bereaved after other sudden deaths (Li, 2003).
 However, those who are bereaved by suicide report higher levels of feelings of rejection, shame, stigma and the need to conceal what has happened (Sveen, 2008).